atusy/vimconf-2025-small/index.md

 [tsnode-marker.nvim](https://github.com/atusy/tsnode-marker.nvim)

 - Usage
-    - Highlgiht nodes that satisfies user-specified callback functions
+    - Highlgiht nodes that satisfies user-specified callback functions or `@tsnodemarker` capture
     - Supports highlighting to the end of the line

 ---